-Perspective is a funny thing isn’t it?
+Perspective is a funny thing, isn’t it?
 I’ve spent the last twelve years now in the UK- and watched the food scene dramatically shift and change (mostly for the better!) with each passing year.
 I remember when I first moved here how IMPOSSIBLE it was to find a decent Mexican restaurant anywhere in town.
-Corn tortillas were unheard of, I choked down several burritos from several different recommended places that contained the likes of brie and tinned tuna inside, and even the five-alarm-chilli warnings on salsas could be eaten without even the hint of a teary eye or sip of water.
+Corn tortillas were unheard of, I choked down several burritos from several different recommended places that contained the likes of brie and tinned tuna inside, and even the five-alarm-chili warnings on salsas could be eaten without even the hint of a teary eye or sip of water.

 I optimistically believe the British public are curious when it comes to food and hungry for adventure, and the change in the food scene in the last twelve years represent that curiosity.

 When it comes to agriculture, I think New Mexicans and Great Britons have something very much in common; the pride and connection felt towards their produce.
-Surely the public would recognise that sense of pride New Mexicans feel towards what comes from their part of the earth – much like the UK celebrates Jersey potatoes, Guernsey cows, summer strawberries and spring asparagus.
+Surely the public would recognise that sense of pride New Mexicans feel towards what comes from their part of the earth – much like the UK celebrates Jersey potatoes, Guernsey cows, summer strawberries, and spring asparagus.

-People of Great Britain, I realise you’ve got a lot going on right now but – I beg of you, I implore you to give this dish and recipe a try and then tell me its too exotic and far flung for your taste buds or your kitchen skills.
+People of Great Britain, I realise you’ve got a lot going on right now but – I beg of you, I implore you to give this dish and recipe a try and then tell me its too exotic and far-flung for your taste buds or your kitchen skills.
 I just don’t think it is.
 Help me prove those naysayers wrong!